lfloris/openshift-service-mesh-workshop/Labs/ServiceMesh/advanced-use-cases.md

 Notice that we use a `routeSelector` here to only match routes that have the label `ingress=dedicated` set.
 This type of router sharding allows us to control how Ingress Controllers route traffic to target Routes.

-Edit the Service Mesh Control Plane in the GUI by navigating to Installed Operators > OpenShift Service Mesh then select the tab Istio Service Mesh Control Plane.
-Select `basic-install`, then the YAML tab and scroll down until you reach around line 635.
+As the `ibmadmin` user, edit the Service Mesh Control Plane in the GUI by navigating to Installed Operators > OpenShift Service Mesh in the `istio-system` project then select the tab Istio Service Mesh Control Plane.
+Select `basic`, then the YAML tab and scroll down until you reach around line 635 (or just minimize the managedFields block).

 In the `spec.gateways` section add a definition for a new gateway using the code snippet below
 ```